the-ethical-ai/Psychological_AI_Research/README.md

-Data collection is expected to begin in January/February 2024 (I am currently working on a way to administer the questionnaire, obtain the time data, and ensure data privacy/security).
-The questionnaire is expected to contain the MACH-IV questions+survey, the SD3 questions, a loneliness assessment questionnaire (most likely the UCLA Loneliness Scale), and a time tracker component (time to answer individual questions + time to complete sections).
+Data collection is expected to begin in January/February 2024 (I am currently working on a way to administer the questionnaire, obtain the time data, and ensure data privacy/security; likely to be distributed using Qualtrics).
+The questionnaire is expected to contain the MACH-IV questions+survey, the SD3 questions, the UCLA Loneliness Scale, and a time tracker component (time to answer individual questions + time to complete sections).
 Questions will be presented in English and will be shown in random order, with the optional personal information survey always being the final part (education level, age, gender, native language, religion, sexual orientation, ethnicity, nationality,